Via Ludovisi 48

 The exhibition will be complemented by a book released with Mousse Publishing in summer 2021, containing the photographs of the work diaries as well as text contributions by Elisabeth Bronfen, Gioia Dal Molin, Quinn Latimer, and Thomas Schmutz.

-Hannah Villiger was born in 1951 in Cham, near Lucerne (CH).
-In 1971 she attended the preliminary course of the School of Applied Arts in Zurich, 1972-74 the sculpture class with Anton Egloff at the School of Applied Arts in Lucerne.
-In 1974, she received the Swiss Federal Art Scholarship and a scholarship for the Istituto Svizzero in Rome.
-She lived in Rome Until 1977 – first at the Istituto Svizzero and then in the neighborhood of Trastevere.
-After that, she moved to Montefalco (IT), before returing to Switzerland, in Basel.
-In 1986, she lived in Paris and, between 1992 and 1996, she had a teaching position at the School of Design in Basel.
-She passed away in Auw (CH) in 1997, due to a heart failure.
+Hannah Villiger (b.
+1951, Cham, Switzerland; d.
+1997, Auw, Switzerland) studied sculpture with Anton Egloff at the School of Applied Arts in Lucerne from 1972 to 1974.
+In 1974 she received the Swiss Federal Art Scholarship and a scholarship for the Istituto Svizzero in Rome.
+She lived in Rome until 1977, first at the Istituto Svizzero and then in the Trastevere neighborhood.
+After that, she moved to Montefalco, Italy, before returning to Switzerland.
+Starting in 1986 she lived in Paris, and between 1992 and 1996 she held a teaching position at the Basel School of Design.

-Her artistic work is recognized in Switzerland and on an international scale.
-In fall 1975, she represented Switzerland at the 9th Biennale de Paris, alongside other major Swiss artists such as John Armleder and Martin Disler.
-In 1981, she took part of the group exhibition Künstler aus Basel (‘Young artist from Basel’) at the Kunsthalle Basel, followed by the solo exhibition Neid (‘Envy’) in 1985, curated by Jean-Christophe Ammann.
-Many exhibitions have followed in major institutions such as the Centre Culturel Suisse in Paris (1986), the Museum für Gegenwartskunst in Basel (1988/89), the Kunstverein Frankfurt (1991), the 22nd Bienal de São Paulo (1994) in which she represented the Swiss Pavilion together with Pipilotti Rist.
-Following her death, solo exhibitions include the Kunsthalle Basel and Kunsthalle Bonn (2001), the NGBK Neue Gesellschaft für Bildende Kunst in Berlin (2002), the MAMCO Musée d’art contemporain in Geneva (2007), the Museum für Gegenwartskunst in Basel (2008), and the Centre Culturel Suisse in Paris (2012).
-Between 2020 and 2021, her work will be part of a group exhibitions at Kolumba in Cologne and the Museum zu Allerheiligen in Schaffhausen.
+Hannah Villiger’s artistic work is recognized in Switzerland and internationally.
+In 1975 she represented Switzerland at the 9th Biennale de Paris alongside John Armleder and Martin Disler, among others.
+In 1981 she took part of the group exhibition Künstler aus Basel (Artists from Basel) at Kunsthalle Basel, followed by the solo exhibition Neid (Envy) in 1985, curated by Jean-Christophe Ammann.
+Institutional exhibitions have taken place at Centre culturel suisse, Paris (1986); Museum für Gegenwartskunst, Basel (1988); Kunstverein Frankfurt (1991); and the 22nd Bienal de São Paulo (1994), where she presented her work in the Swiss Pavilion together with Pipilotti Rist.
+Posthumous solo exhibitions have taken place at Kunsthalle Basel (2001); Kunsthalle Bonn (2001); nGbK Neue Gesellschaft für bildende Kunst, Berlin (2002); MAMCO Musée d’art moderne et contemporain, Geneva (2007); Museum für Gegenwartskunst, Basel (2008); and Centre culturel suisse, Paris (2012).
+In 2020 and 2021, Villiger’s work was included in group exhibitions at Kolumba, Cologne, and the Museum zu Allerheiligen, Schaffhausen.